-Usually most basic manners problems and toileting, can be improved in a maximum of 3 sessions.
+Usually most basic manners problems and toileting, can be improved in 2-3 sessions.
 A more complex issue like aggression, or anxiety will take at least 6 sessions to work on.
 One guided session a fortnight allows you to spend time in between working on the things addressed in the previous lesson.
-Training at your local park or on the street can be a progression from in-home training, but the initial session will always be at your home as we need to address management & foundation behaviours.
+Training at your local park or on the street can be a progression from in-home training, but the initial 2 hour session will always be at your home as we need to address management & foundation behaviours.
 Each sesison after the initial 2 hour is 1 hour long, as the dogs become mentaly tired if going for too long in a session.

 Examples of Basic Issues that can be addressed:

 - Barking due to excitment and attention seeking

 - Impolite Greetings

 - Counter Surfing (stealing things off your counters and tables)

 - Unable to settle when the family are having downtime

 - Learning Basic Obedience cues (Sit, Down, Stay etc)

 - Digging and destruction